csimpkins/python-course/slides/data-structures.md

 [’Stan’, ’Kyle’, ’Cartman’] # You killed Kenny!
 ```

-- Since a list variable is a variable, you can delete the whole list
+- A list variable is a variable, so you can delete the whole list

 ```Python
 >>> del boys